dsternlicht/RESTool/README.md

 ####  Custom Labels

 The `customLabels` property allows you to control the different labels that are shown across the pages of your RESTool app.
-The object has three fields that contain properties that you can customize: `buttons`, `formTitles` and `placeholders`.
+The object has three fields that contain properties that you can customize: `buttons`, `formTitles`, `placeholders`, `successMessages` and `pagination`.

 List of variable names you may change within the `buttons`property: